rust-lang/rfcs/text/0000-fragment-specifiers-for-generic-arguments.md

   type, and `+` is already illegal following a path or type.
 * `:generic_default` can be followed by anything that follows `:ty`, since the other options all have an unambiguous end.
+* `:where_clause` can be followed by anything that follows `:generic_bounds` except not a `,`, as it contains a comma-separated repetition whose terms end in a generic bound, so we need to tell that the generic bound is ending, and we can't have a following comma (because then we don't know if there's another repetition).

 # Drawbacks
 [drawbacks]: #drawbacks